hoangtn/SRBreak/README.md

 # SRBreak.

-SRBreak is a split-read and read-depth package written in R for identifying copy-number variants in next-generation sequencing datasets.
+SRBreak is a split-read algorithm written in R for identifying copy-number variants in next-generation sequencing datasets.

 ## Installation